Planning Your Perfect Alaska Road Trip Itinerary (2020 Edition) December 28, 2019

 We spent more time in some places we never heard of and less time in others because of break downs.
 But that’s OK.
 It all worked out as part of our journey!

 NOTE: Breakdowns are inconvenient, stressful and potentially dangerous.
-We had a policy to help everyone we could when we saw a broken down vehicle and encourage you to do the same.
+We had the policy to help everyone we could when we saw a broken down vehicle and encourage you to do the same.

 Wildlife is, well, wild.
 Would you want it any other way?